-Holly Richter, The Nature Conservancy's Arizona Director of Conservation

-Last year, 33% of the river miles mapped had surface water flowing.
-In 2010, 37% of the river overall continued to flow in late June before the monsoon rains began.
-Download a map of the 2011 results (pdf).
+Last year, 29% of the river miles mapped had surface water flowing.
+In 2011, 33% of the river overall continued to flow in late June before the monsoon rains began three years ago.

 On the flip side, it can also tell us where our efforts to restore river flows, through reducing groundwater pumping or recharge of water into the underground aquifer, are making a significant difference.
 The effort will also assess the habitat for beaver, fish and other aquatic organisms.

 The Conservancy is grateful to all of the people who brave the heat to do this year after year.
 We asked our dedicated volunteers to share their experiences.
 What you read may inspire you to join the effort!

 Share a cool experience.
 Jessica Hayes says “We came across more wildlife this year including a rattlesnake, coatimundi, deer and Gila monster.
 A storm started to roll in toward the end, which was nice.”

 What are three adjectives that best describe this experience?
 Tom Dabbs replied “important, peaceful and educational.”
 Fellow citizen scientist Jennie Cure’ calls her experience gorgeous, important and interesting.

 Why are you a part of this project?
 Steven Anderson says “I’ve been hiking the river since 1976 and I’ve seen a lot of change.
 I like being a part of it!”